 \end{figure*}

-The assistance of both exoskeletons on subjects carrying a heavy load was able to compensate for demanding metabolic energy to carry the heavy load.
-As can be seen in Figure \ref{Fig_IdealExo_Energy_BoxPlot}, the assisted subjects in \textit{loaded} condition have a comparable metabolic rate with unassisted subjects do not carry any load meaning that the best both ideal exoskeletons can do is partially compensating the metabolic power demanding of the \textit{loaded} subject to subject without any load.
+The assistance of both exoskeletons on subjects carrying a heavy load was able to compensate for their demanding metabolic energy to carry the heavy load.
+As can be seen in Figure \ref{Fig_IdealExo_Energy_BoxPlot}, the assisted subjects in the \textit{loaded} condition have a comparable metabolic rate with unassisted subjects who do not carry any load, meaning that the best both ideal exoskeletons can do is to partially compensate for the metabolic power demanded by the \textit{loaded} subject to a/the subject without any load.
 Nonetheless, the metabolic demand of the assisted \textit{loaded} subjects have a statistically significant difference.\\

-The power consumption of the monoarticular and biarticular devices showed significant pairwise differences between the hip and knee actuators in {\it noload} condition, indicating their different power demands for delivering assistance to the subjects.
-On the other hand, we could not observe a significant pairwise difference between the actuators of devices in {\it loaded} condition, which shows that the high variation in power consumption of {\it loaded} subjects.
+The power consumption of the monoarticular and biarticular devices showed significant pairwise differences between the hip and knee actuators in the {\it noload} condition, indicating their different power demands for delivering assistance to the subjects.
+On the other hand, we did not observe a significant pairwise difference between the actuators of devices in the {\it loaded} condition, which shows the high variation in power consumption of {\it loaded} subjects.

-Additionally, examining the power consumption of devices within load conditions showed that the hip actuator of the monoarticular exoskeleton considerably got affected by loading subjects, and the hip actuator consumed significantly more power than the knee actuator when subjects were loaded.
-On the other hand, the mechanical work on the biarticular exoskeleton was distributed uniformly between the actuators and the load condition difference did not show any significant differences.\\
+Additionally, examining the power consumption of devices within load conditions showed that the hip actuator of the monoarticular exoskeleton was considerably affected by loading subjects, and the hip actuator consumed significantly more power than the knee actuator when subjects were loaded.
+On the other hand, the mechanical work on the biarticular exoskeleton was distributed uniformly between the actuators, and the load condition difference did not show any significant differences.\\

 \subsubsection*{Devices Speed, Torque and Power}

 One of the main objectives of this section is to validate the kinematic modeling of the exoskeletons on the OpenSim.
-As it is already discussed, there is a linear mapping between the monoarticular and biarticular exoskeletons, and if the modeling of the devices were correct in the musculoskeletal simulator, this kinematics relation requires to be held.\\
+As was already discussed, there is a linear mapping between the monoarticular and biarticular exoskeletons, and if the modeling of the devices is correct in the musculoskeletal simulator, this kinematics relation must be held.\\

 Figure \ref{Fig_IdealExo_Speed} represents the velocity profiles of the biarticular and monoarticular exoskeletons in both load conditions.
-From the Eqn. \eqref{Eqn_Mono_Bi_Jacobian} we were expecting to have the same angular velocity profiles at the hip actuator, and since the hip actuator in both exoskeletons were supposed to be attached directly to the hip joint, the velocity of the joint and actuators in both devices have practically the same profiles as is shown in Figure \ref{Fig_IdealExo_Speed} for the hip joints in both load conditions.\\
+From Eqn. \eqref{Eqn_Mono_Bi_Jacobian} we expected to have the same angular velocity profiles at the hip actuator, and since the hip actuators in both exoskeletons were supposed to be attached directly to the hip joint, the velocity of the joint and actuators in both devices have practically the same profiles, as is shown in Figure \ref{Fig_IdealExo_Speed} for the hip joints in both load conditions.\\

 \begin{figure*}[ht]